zeamador/lattice-recipes/docs/requirements/use_cases.md

 1. From their meal page, a signed in user clicks "Combine Recipes" on the bottom of the page.
 2. The system takes them to a Combined Recipes page which displays one of the following:
     -   Meal schedule for all of the recipes in the user's meal (Success End)
-    -   Error message "Recipe combination timed out.
-We're currently working to speed up this process, but for now, we cannot create this meal for you."
-(Failure End)
     -   Error message "Your recipes could not be combined because at least one of them requires a piece of kitchen equipment that you don't have."
 (Failure End)

 ## Kitchen